stamPowelo/Satisfactory_Controller_XBOX/README.md

     Download the profile and the .png info
     Start Antimicro with admin rights (just to be sure) Load the profile .amgp
-    Don't forget to start at the first set in the profile (RUN) or the third (WALK) You must make 2 changes in the game controls.
-I wrote them in the .png file Have fun!
+    Don't forget to start at the first set in the profile (MAIN) Any changes in the game controls inGame are written in the png.
+    Have fun!